On photo AS17-134-20425:

 On photo AS17-140-21354, relatively to AS17-140-21353, the photographer has moved a little on the right.

-As a consequence the objects on the lunar ground have moved on the right relatively to the lateral reactors, and the farther they are, the more they move on the right (relatively to the lateral reactors).
+As a consequence the objects on the lunar ground have moved on the right relatively to the lateral thrusters, and the farther they are, the more they move on the right (relatively to the lateral thrusters).

-On the ground we see an object I have circled in red; this object moves a little on the right relatively to the reactor.
+On the ground we see an object I have circled in red; this object moves a little on the right relatively to the thruster.

-Farther we find the jeep which moves twice more than the previous object because it is farther.
+Farther we find the rover which moves twice more than the previous object because it is farther.

-And still farther we find the flag which should have moved still more on the right relatively to the reactor, but it has moved as little as the close object instead!
+And still farther we find the flag which should have moved still more on the right relatively to the thruster, but it has moved as little as the close object instead!

 On this double view I have corrected the position of the flag on AS17-140-21354 (right) to give it a coherent possible position it could have relatively to the position it had on AS17-140-21353.